gamedevware/charon/docs/gamedata/document_form.rst

 ^^^^^

 Graph mode belongs to :doc:`extensions <../advanced/extensions/overview>`.
 When an extension registers a custom editor for a schema, that editor is shown here; without one the mode does not appear at all.
+Writing one is :doc:`Implementing a Schema Editor <../advanced/extensions/implementing_schema_editor>`.

 .. figure:: ./document_form_mode_graph_conversation_editor.png